 4. The coffee comes chilled not hot

 Why would you order a hot drink when the temperature is in the 30’s?
 The Greeks love their coffee too but it has to be chilled.
-To be like a Greek you need to order a “Freddo” coffee, which is the typical Italian style of coffee such as expresso or cappuccino, but on ice.
-When the guy comes round to take your order as you lie on the sunbed, make it a Freddo cappuccino, Freddo Expresso or a Freddoccino (iced mocha coffee with chocolate).
+To be like a Greek you need to order a “Freddo” coffee, which is the typical Italian style of coffee such as espresso or cappuccino, but on ice.
+When the guy comes round to take your order as you lie on the sunbed, make it a Freddo cappuccino, Freddo Espresso or a Freddoccino (iced mocha coffee with chocolate).

-4. Why spend the day at the pool when you can go to the beach?
+5. Why spend the day at the pool when you can go to the beach?

 The Greeks can’t understand why the Brits come on holiday for a week and then lie by the pool rather than going to the beach.
 You can find a pool in any city or hotel, but when you are on holiday you surely want to make the most of the beautiful beaches and swim in the sea as much as possible.
 The Greeks believe the pool water is full of chemicals and other people’s sweat, while the sea is natural and healthy.

-5. Be sure to wear the latest designer sunglasses
+6. Be sure to wear the latest designer sunglasses